tpboudreau/l6s/README.md

       --set librenmsServices.rrdcached.storage.type=... \
       --set librenmsServices.redis.storage.type=...

-Setting the Application.serviceType to 'cluster' (also the default) will cause Kubernetes to assign to the application service an address drawn from the pool of private addresses reserved for use by your cluster.
+Setting the Application.serviceType to 'cluster' (the default) will cause Kubernetes to assign to the application service an address drawn from the pool of private addresses reserved for use by your cluster.
 Neither this private address nor the cluster-local FQDN created for this service will be directly reachable from outside the cluster.
 To access the application you will need to use a DNS server running outside the cluster to route external traffic directed to the application service FQDN into your cluster.
 The steps required for this are beyond the scope of this document.

 You should choose the appropriate storage type for each supporting service and provide the required supplementary values as described above.